kaz-yos/tableone/cran-comment.md

 ## What's new
-* Solve problems with unit testing on the sparc architecture without extended-precision arithmetic support.
+* Solve problems with unit testing on the sparc architecture without extended-precision arithmetic support at request of a CRAN maintainer.
 * Fix title for second vignette.

 ## Test environments